-Sales of goods and other revenue decreased in the three-month period ended March 31, 2020 mainly due to drop of devices sold to newly acquired and retained subscribers caused mainly by closure of many of our stores as a result of COVID-19 lockdown introduced by Polish government.
+Sales of goods and other revenue decreased in the nine-month period ended September 30, 2020 mainly due to drop of devices sold to newly acquired and retained subscribers caused mainly by temporary closure of ca. 50% of our stores from the middle of March to the beginning of May as a result of COVID-19 lockdown introduced by Polish government.